BAY-A/gravityforms-recurly/README.md

 **Future:**
 - Update Recurly subscription: Allow user to change their Recurly subscription; the result of which is then stored/updated as user meta

+## How can I use this?
+- Make sure you have [Gravity Forms](https://gravityforms.com/ "Gravity Forms") installed.
+This Add-on will not work without it.
+- Make sure that you have a Recurly account (Live or Sandbox).
+- After activating this Add-on, in the WordPress Dashboard, go to 'Forms > Settings > Recurly', and enter your Recurly subdomain and Recurly API key.
+Click Update Settings.
+- For a particular Gravity Form, make sure you have at least a Credit Card field and an Address field.
+Certain Recurly actions, such as Create Recurly Plan From Subscription, require additional fields.
+These can be viewed under 'Forms > <form> > Settings > Recurly'.
+- After required fields are linked-up via `Forms > <form> > Settings > Recurly`, save, and it should be good to go.

+## Why doesn't X work?
+- That feature may not be finished yet.
+- There may be an error.
+Please help fix it :)

 ## Specific to-dos:
 - [ ] Implement listener for Recurly webhooks (ie, to suspend a WP user account for non-payment, etc.)